PinkJoao/TREE/README.md

-# tree
+# TREE

-A new Flutter project.
+A Flutter/Dart project to help industrial technicians to correctly locate, identify and tag machines